aztfmod/rovergo/docs/user-guide.md

 Each custom command definition supports the following options:

+- `description` - short description of the custom command
 - `executableName` - The name of executable or command to run, must be on the system path or fully qualified
 - `subCommand` - The sub command to run, e.g. `apply`, `test` or `plan`
 - `flags` - The flags to pass to the executable, e.g. `-no-color -recursive -check -diff`